The decision to get clean and sober can be exhilarating and terrifying.

 A good starting point is to make some phone calls.

 You can call drug treatment centers and speak with an intake professional who will guide you in the right direction.
-Search online are contact numbers in your area to get in touch with AA, NA, or SMART Recovery.
+Search online for contact numbers in your area to get in touch with AA, NA, or SMART Recovery.
 People in these programs have been in your shoes and will be happy to help you make the right decision for your life.
 If you are reading this, you have already made the first step, the next step is to gather information to make an informed decision about the best avenue to take to begin building a foundation in sobriety.